4th of July Watermelon Tequila Mojito!

 There are two categories of tequila, mixtos and 100% agave.
 Mixtos have at least 51% agave and the rest is made up of glucose and fructose sugars.
 Some attribute the standard tequila hangover, to come from all the added sugar while others claim it’s the quality of the tequila.
 Either way keep in mind mixtos have added sugars.
 One thing that may be of some consideration for you if you are interested in in having a couple of shots on Friday night with your buddies, think of buying a bottle that is 100% agave if you are at least hoping to avoid one!

-Well folks, I’m not a tequila lover but this watermelon tequila mojito really hits the spot on a hot day.
-So whatcha say you give it a try, I have a feeling you will like it!
+This watermelon tequila mojito really hits the spot on a hot summer day.
+Give it a try, I have a feeling you will like it!
 And if you’re not a drinker, just exclude the tequila, just as delicious and refreshing!

 Don’t forget to let me know what you think!